Vyral/base-template/_posts/2019-08-15-a-market-update-and-an-invitation.md

 {% include youtube.html %}

-*As summer turns to fall, I wanted to bring you an update on the real estate market.
-I also wanted to let you know about our upcoming party.*
+<p="text-align:center;"><em>As summer turns to fall, I wanted to bring you an update on the real estate market.
+I also wanted to let you know about our upcoming party.</em></p>

 Local real estate has seen some interesting developments lately, so let's take a moment to review some of the most notable changes.
 Also, beyond this quick market update, we've got one other announcement to share: You're invited to our upcoming client appreciation event\!
 Keep reading today's message to learn how to get registered.